predsci/HipFT/README.md

 HipFT has been tested to work using GCC's `gfortran` (>8), Intel's `ifx` (>21), or NVIDIA's `nvfortran` (>21.5) compilers.
 Note that it is NOT compatible with the older Intel `ifort` compiler.
 It is recommended to use the latest compiler version available.

+HipFT requires the HDF5 library.
+When building for GPUs, the HDF5 library must be compiled by the same compiler HipFt is using (e.g. nvfortran).
+Often, this requires building HDF5 from source.
+Instructions on how to do this will be added to this README in an upcoming update.

 1. Find the build script from the `build_examples` folder that is closest to your setup and copy it into the top-level directory.
 2. Modify the script to set the `HDF5` library paths/flags and compiler flags compatible with your system environment.